Achillea (Yarrow) Growth and Care Guide

 Garden Borders

-Achillea makes a great cut flower and likewise a great dried flower.
-For bouquets, cut Achillea millefoliums stems early in the morning when flowers are completely open.
+Yarrow makes a great cut flower and likewise a great dried flower.
+For bouquets, cut Achillea millefolium stems early in the morning when flowers are completely open.
 The feathery gray green foliage adds a soft airy touch to arrangements.
 When properly maintained, the flowers last up to a week.
-To dry Achillea flowers, hang the stems upside down in a dark, dry, and well-ventilated area.
-The drying process usually takes about two to three weeks.
+To dry the flowers, hang the stems upside down in a dark, dry, and well-ventilated area.
+The drying process usually takes about two weeks.
 To preserve their color and shape for years to come, keep the flowers out of direct sunlight and away from high humidity.

 Medicinal Applications